murphytalk/weblog/content/ChatOps-with-Hubot.md

 ```

 `ldoce5` is the ID of Longman Dictionary of Contemporary English.
 Note `GET` is used.
 Multiple results will be returned as a JSON object.
+So that's everything we need to automate the task, let's teach my bot the trick.

+My bot is a [Hubot](https://hubot.github.com/), commissioned by GitHub (who, by the way, also coined the term ChatOps).
+I am pretty sure the original author must be one of those front-end guys who just invaded the back-end territory, because the language he or she chose to write Hubot is  [CoffeeScript](https://en.wikipedia.org/wiki/CoffeeScript), which is not only a bad name play of JavaScript, but also complied to JavaScript.

+The bot uses adapter to listen command (which is basically a string of text), then it launches scripts you write to parse the command, and executes the corresponding logic if the command is recognized.
+I will teach my bot two commands :

+- `dict <word>` when the bot sees this command, it will
+    1. use `<word>` to query the dictionary API
+    2. parse the results
+    3. group the answers(there could be more than one) into explanations, pronunciations and examples
+    4. show the answers.
+- `anki <word>` same as `dict`, but the answer will also be added to my private Anki sync server.

-There are some details to be taken care of, please refer to [this little CoffeeScript](https://github.com/murphytalk/mubot/blob/master/scripts/anki.coffee).
-By the way, [CoffeeScript](https://en.wikipedia.org/wiki/CoffeeScript) was chosen by the author of Hubot not me, and that's the virgin piece of CoffeeScript of mine, I have every right to be lousy and clumsy :)
+Please refer to [this little CoffeeScript](https://github.com/murphytalk/mubot/blob/master/scripts/anki.coffee) for the implementation.
+Please note this is the virgin piece of CoffeeScript of mine, I have every right to be lousy and clumsy :)

-What's left is to connect my bot with Slack and join my team (it's called _Under Lu's Roof_, obviously it's meant for family business).
-This is no-brainer as people in the Hubot community have contributed all sorts of adapters inlcuding [Hubot Slack](https://github.com/slackhq/hubot-slack).
-It has some limits : the bot cannot recieve direct message ; and it has to be invited into a channel first, etc. but managable.
+What's left is to connect my bot with Slack and join my team (called _Under Lu's Roof_, it's obviously meant for family business).
+This is no-brainer as people in the Hubot community have contributed all sorts of adapters including [Hubot Slack](https://github.com/slackhq/hubot-slack).
+It has some limits : the bot cannot receive direct message ; and it has to be invited into a channel first, etc. but manageable.

 Finally, let's put it action: